Pitching and Writing Masterclass

 Masterclass cancellation policy

 When you book a masterclass, you are holding a space that’s no longer available to others.
-If cancellation or a date change is necessary, we require that you let us know at least a week in advance by emailing masterclass@theconversation.edu.au Your advanced notice will allow someone else to attend.
-A no show, or late cancellation for reasons other than illness, will not be eligible for a refund or change to another date.
+If cancellation or a date change is necessary, we require that you let us know at least a week in advance by emailing masterclass@theconversation.edu.au.
+Your advanced notice will allow someone else to attend.
+A no-show or late cancellation will not be eligible to change to another date.